-- cyclology centre of two triangles (if it exists); - trilinear pole of a line wrt.
-A triangle; - perspective axis of two triangles (if it exists); - the perspeconic conic of two perspective triangle.
-The commands in this group do not make use of the default reference triangle.
 With this command you define the reference triangle, which is (optionally) used by default in other special commands.
 The vertices of the reference triangle must be labelled.
 To clear the reference triangle enter in the form an empty line.
 Set reference triangle OK Geometry uses standard notation for geometric quantities that refer to the reference triangle (or to the triangle that takes the place of the reference triangle).
-If the vertices of this triangle are PQR (in that order), then a , b , c denote the lengths of the sides $a = QR $, $b = RP $, $c = PQ $.
+If the vertices of this triangle are PQR (in that order), then a , b , c denote the lengths of the sides $a = QR $ , $b = RP $ , $c = PQ $ .
 The sizes of the angles are denoted by A (size of the angle at P), B (size of the angle at Q), C (size of the angle at R) and so on.
 A triangle This command is active only at the very beginning of the construction.
 It generates a 'random' triangle ABC with labelled vertices and its cyclic structure.
+You can set the way of labelling the vertices in Configure General options Sketch Triangle centre notation .
 Declare cyclic objects With this command you declare three objects (of the same type) as cyclic in accordance to the current cyclic construction.
 When the Sketch Editor is creating a 'cyclic construction', any command that involves one or more cyclic objects is repeated cyclically on the related triads of objects.
 Cyclic structure often significantly simplifies geometric constructions on triangles.
 Please, refer to section 0 for more.
-Cyclic construction Turns the Cyclic construction flag ON and OFF.
-At ON, the display pointer takes the shape similar to a small circle and the commands are executed cyclically with respect to the reference triangle.
-Cyclic structure often significantly simplifies geometric constructions on triangles.
+Turns the Cyclic construction flag ON and OFF.
+At ON, the display pointer Cyclic construction takes the shape similar to a small circle and the commands are executed cyclically with respect to the reference triangle. c, Cyclic structure often significantly simplifies geometric constructions on triangles.
 Please, refer to section 0 for more.
 Observe formulae in triangle The command starts the form for the observation of algebraic relations between geometric quantities in the reference triangle.
 Please, refer to Section 4.4 for more.

-Analyse object in reference triangle The command executes a simple observation of the object you click on (see Section 2.2).
+The command executes a simple observation of the object you click on (see Section 2.2).
 If no reference triangle has been defined yet, you will be first asked to specify the reference triangle.
-Then click on an object (existing point, line, circle, conic).
-After a while, OK Geometry displays a form with a list of observed properties of the object in relation to the reference triangle.
+Then click on an object (existing point, line, circle, conic, cubic).
+After a while, OK Geometry displays a form with a list of observed properties of the object in relation to the reference triangle .
 Click on the More or Extensive button for a longer or an extensive list of observations.
 To inspect other objects, click Continue and select the next object to be analysed.
-Here are some illustrative observations:

-- The selected point is the centre X(42) of the reference triangle. - The selected line is tangent to the nine-point circle of the reference triangle. - The selected point is the intersection of the lines X(6)X(9) and X(5)X(7). - The selected line passes through X(21) and the isogonal conjugate of X(35).
+Here are some illustrative observations: - The selected point is the centre X(42) of the reference triangle.
+Analyse object in - The selected line is tangent to the nine-point circle of the reference triangle. reference triangle - The selected point is the intersection of the lines X(6)X(9) and X(5)X(7). - The selected line passes through X(21) and the isogonal conjugate of X(35).
 Note.
 See Section 2.2 for an exhaustive description of the command.
 Note.
 Right click on the displayed results: there are several available commands to visualise and obtain information about the listed objects (place the cursor set a block in the text appropriately).
 Note.
 This command is intended for a quick analysis.
 For a more elaborated analysis, see Section 2.6.